census-instrumentation/opencensus-go/README.md

 [![Build Status][travis-image]][travis-url] [![GoDoc][godoc-image]][godoc-url]

-Opencensus-go is a Go implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.
+OpenCensus Go is a Go implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.
 Currently it consists of three major APIs: tags, stats, and tracing.